pra-navi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete all contacts.
-2. CoordiMate deletes all contacts shows a confirmation message.
+2. CoordiMate deletes all contacts and shows a confirmation message.

+   Use case ends.

+**Extensions**

+* 1a.
+The contact list is empty.

+  * 1a1.
+CoordiMate informs the user that there are no contacts to be deleted.

       Use case ends.

 ---